-MUEN 2151 - Jazz Singers III
+MUEN 2151 - Chamber Singers III

-This course is a continuation of Jazz Singers II.
+This course is a continuation of Chamber Singers II.
 This course is open to all students by audition, regardless of academic major, and presents concerts both on and off campus.
 For audition information, contact the Music Department.
-Prerequisites: MUEN 1152.
+Prerequisites: MUEN 1152

-MUEN 2152 - Jazz Singers IV
+MUEN 2152 - Chamber Singers IV

-This course is a continuation of Jazz Singers III.
+This course is a continuation of Chamber Singers ii.
 This course is open to all students by audition, regardless of academic major, and presents concerts both on and off campus.
 For audition information, contact the Music Department.
 Prerequisites: MUEN 2151